JuliaSparse/Pardiso.jl/README.md

 [![CI Testing](https://github.com/JuliaSparse/Pardiso.jl/workflows/CI/badge.svg)](https://github.com/JuliaSparse/Pardiso.jl/actions?query=workflow%3ACI+branch%3Amaster)

-The Pardiso.jl package provides an interface for using [Panua Pardiso](https://panua.ch/), it's predecessors from [pardiso-project.org](http://www.pardiso-project.org/), and [Intel MKL PARDISO](https://software.intel.com/en-us/node/470282) from the [Julia language](http://julialang.org).
+The Pardiso.jl package provides an interface for using [Panua Pardiso](https://panua.ch/pardiso), it's predecessors from [pardiso-project.org](http://www.pardiso-project.org/), and [Intel MKL PARDISO](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2024-0/onemkl-pardiso-parallel-direct-sparse-solver-iface.html) from the [Julia language](http://julialang.org).

-You cannot use `Pardiso.jl` without either having a valid license for PARDISO or having the MKL library installed.
+You cannot use `Pardiso.jl` without either having a valid license for Panua Pardiso or having the MKL library installed.
 This package is available free of charge and in no way replaces or alters any functionality of the linked libraries.